Ho3ein83/Ho3ein83/README.md

-- 👋 Hi, I’m @Ho3ein83
+- 👋 Hi, I’m Hossein
 - 👀 I’m interested in Web development and Arduino
-- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on web dev
+- 🌱 I’m currently learning Java and looking to collaborate on web dev
 - 📫 How to reach me: Just email ho3ein.b.83@gmail.com